CharishmaKondamuri/CharishmaKondamuri/README.md

 - ⚡Leveraging my expertise in statistical analysis, machine learning, and predictive modeling, I strive to transform complex data into actionable intelligence

-- 🌱 I’m currently learning **Machine Learning Algorithms and Data Visualization Tools**
+- 🌱 I’m currently learning **Machine Learning Algorithms and Artificial Intelligence Tools**

 - 📫 You can reach me at **charishmakondamuri94@gmail.com**